CNugteren/CLTune/README.md

     cltune::Tuner my_tuner(0, 1); // Tuner on device 1 of OpenCL platform 0

 Now that we have a tuner, we can add a tuning kernel.
-This is done by providing a list of paths to OpenCL kernel files (first argument), the name of the kernel (second argument), a list of global thread dimensions (third argument), and a list of local thread or workgroup dimensions (fourth argument).
+This is done by providing a list of paths to kernel files (first argument), the name of the kernel (second argument), a list of global thread dimensions (third argument), and a list of local thread or workgroup dimensions (fourth argument).
 Here is an example:

     size_t id = my_tuner.AddKernel({"path/to/kernel.opencl"}, "my_kernel", {1024,512}, {16,8});